Module 1.6: Postmortems and Learning

 Without postmortems: Incidents repeat.
 Knowledge stays in people’s heads.
 Teams blame each other.
 Nothing improves.

 With postmortems: Every incident makes the system stronger.
 Lessons are documented.
 Teams learn together.
-The same incident never happens twice.
+The same incident is much less likely to happen twice.

 This module teaches you how to conduct blameless postmortems that turn failures into fuel for improvement.